ManikShrivastav/pariksha/README.md

-In case of any error, that you are unable to resolve kindly commit issues or you can directly mail us at vaikartangroup@gmail.com
+In case of any error, that you are unable to resolve kindly commit issues or you can directly mail us at client@haitomns.com

 Also do visit us at our website and follow us on social media handles to get more updates.

-Note: All the right of this plugin belongs to Vaikartan Groups.
+Note: All the right of this plugin belongs to Haitomns Groups.
 Copyright.

 Regards,